BlazingDB/blazingsql/docsrc/memory_management.rst

 Different allocators settings can make the allocator use different underlying RMM allocator types.
 If the allocator is set to **existing**, then it will take the current default allocator that has been set and wrap it with `internal_blazing_device_memory_resource`

 The `blazing_host_memory_resource` and `blazing_disk_memory_resource` only track allocations and deallocations when BSQL caches and decaches data in the CacheMachines.
+Therefore, they do not track host memory consumption or disk memory consumption by anything else in the system.
+Similarly, the blazing_device_memory_resource cannot track GPU memory consumption of anything that does not use an rmm memory resource.
+The blazing_device_memory_resource could be made to track all GPU memory consumption by asking the CUDA driver but such an implementation would not be very performant.

-Whenever data enters a CacheMachine, it will check the memory consumption of the three `BlazingMemoryResource` to see where the CacheData should reside.
+Whenever data enters a CacheMachine, it will check the memory consumption of the three `BlazingMemoryResource` to see what type of :doc:`CacheData <caches>` to use.
 This is one mechanism employed by BSQL to manage memory consumption.